 An Obamacare plan may be the cheapest option for you and your family if you qualify for subsidies based on your income and household size.
-For the 2019 plan year, 78 percent of Ohio Marketplace enrollees received premium tax credits (subsidies) to lower their monthly costs.
+For the 2020 plan year, about three out of every four of Ohio Marketplace enrollees received premium tax credits (subsidies) to lower their monthly costs.

 You generally need to earn between 100 percent and 400 percent of the federal poverty level (FPL) to qualify.

 If you have a family of three, for instance, your income in 2019 must be between $20,780 and $83,120 to qualify.
 This would drop to between $12,140 and $48,560 if you’re single.

 Subsidies only apply to metal plans (bronze, silver, gold, or platinum) sold through the Marketplace.

 Examples of Ohio Health Insurance Costs After Obamacare Subsidies5